MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Suspicious API traffic

 Calculated offline.
 This risk detection is reported when abnormal GraphAPI traffic or directory enumeration is observed.
-Suspicious API traffic might suggest that a user is compromised and is conducting reconnaissance in their environment.
+Suspicious API traffic might suggest that a user is compromised and conducting reconnaissance in the environment.

 #### Suspicious sending patterns